shktkt219/shktkt219.github.io/_posts/2016-07-27-active_record_association.markdown

 In order to implement these relationships we will need to do two things:

 1. Write a migration that creates tables with associations.
-For example, if a dog belongs to an owner, the dogs table should have an *owner_id* column.
+For example, if a dog belongs to an owner, the dogs table should have an `owner_id` column.
 2. Use Active Record macros in the models.

-This time, taking a closer look at belongs_to, has_many, and has_many :through associations.
+This time, taking a closer look at `belongs_to`, `has_many`, and `has_many :through` associations.

-**Create a music playing app**
+# Create a music playing app

 We'll be building a domain model for a music playing app.
 This app has three models: Artists, Songs, and Genres.
 The relationships between artists, songs, and genres will be following: